lena-nahrwold/LeWoS/README.md

 # Docker
-Compile for Linux with MATLAB compiler:
+Compile for Linux with MATLAB R2024a compiler toolbox:
 ```
 mcc -m run_lewos_cli.m -a src -o LeWoSCLI
 ```